 Boxer Lin Yu-ting wins gold, following Imane Khelif to conclude an Olympics filled with scrutiny

+She cried not only for the tumult of the past two weeks, but for a lifetime in boxing that culminated in this gold-medal victory over previously unfathomable challenges.

+“I saw images flashing, and I thought about the beginning of my career when I started boxing,” Lin said.
+“All the difficult practices, the times that I got injured, the competitors I fought against.
+All these images flashed in my head.
+There are times of great pain.
+There are times of great joy.
+I cried because I was so touched.”

-PARIS (AP) — Boxer Lin Yu-ting of Taiwan won a gold medal in the women’s featherweight division at the Paris Olympics on Saturday night, following Imane Khelif’s lead a day earlier with a glittering response to the intense scrutiny faced by both fighters inside the ring and around the world over misconceptions about their womanhood.
+Lin completed her domination of her division Saturday night, following Imane Khelif’s lead a day earlier by giving a glittering response to the intense scrutiny faced by both fighters inside the ring and around the world over misconceptions about their womanhood.

-Lin routed Julia Szeremeta of Poland 5:0 in the final at Roland Garros, capping her four-fight unbeaten run through Paris by winning Taiwan’s first Olympic boxing gold medal.
+Lin routed Julia Szeremeta of Poland 5:0 in the final, capping her four-fight unbeaten run through Paris by winning Taiwan’s first Olympic boxing gold medal.

-“I feel incredible,” Lin said after her fourth consecutive 5:0 win.
-“I want to thank everyone who has supported me, and thanks to my team and everyone in Taiwan.
-They gave me the power.”

 On Friday, Khelif won Algeria’s first women’s boxing medal with a decisive victory in the welterweight division final, beating Yang Liu of China.